 What started as a hobby is now an obsession.
 I created a studio in my garden next to where the dyestuff grows, and there I do all of my dyeing, drying and making.

 I love the age old, unhurried process from plant to product.
 In today's busy world, it feels like a much needed change of pace.

 Rainwater, season, soil and the age of the plant-stuff all influence the colour in the dye pot, so every product is unique.
 This can't be replicated by synthetic dyes and brings wonder and excitement to every dye batch.

-For more, see my short blog post on the benefit of natural dyes.
+For more, see my short journal post on the benefit of natural dyes.